vinmk-git/Soil-Respiration-Model/README.md

 In this project, I am modeling annual soil respiration rates based on soil moisture and surface temperature projections.
 The model predicts forest soil CO₂ release across tropical, subtropical, temperate, and boreal biomes until 2099 under three CMIP6 climate scenarios – SPP1-2.6, SPP2-4.5, and SPP5-8.5 – the same data underlying the IPCC policy reports.

-This model is built in Python on historical soil moisture data as well as data from the Soil Respiration Database (SRDB).
+This model is built in Python using historical soil moisture data and data from the Soil Respiration Database (SRDB).
+[1-2]

 This is the second project in a portfolio I'm building as part of my transition from nanotechnology into soil biogeochemistry.
 The first project is an [interactive CO₂ emissions dashboard](https://github.com/vinmk-git/CO2-Emissions-Dashboard) built in R Shiny.